SoftwareHeritage/swh-core/docs/db.rst

 :mod:`swh.storage` or :mod:`swh.scheduler`.

-Most of the time, this database-based data storage facility will depend on a data schema (may be based in :mod:`swh.model` or not) and provide a unified interface based on an Python class to abstract access to this datastore.
+Most of the time, this database-based data storage facility will depend on a data schema (may be based on :mod:`swh.model` or not) and provide a unified interface based on an Python class to abstract access to this datastore.

 Some packages may implement only a postgresql backend, some may provide more